-Following the President's Conference on Fitness of American Youth (held at U.S. Naval Academy in West Point, NY) in June 1956, President Eisenhower creates the President's Council on Youth Fitness with cabinet-level status, specifying "one" objective for the first Council to be a "catalytic agent" concentrating on creating public awareness.
+Following the President's Conference on Fitness of American Youth (held at U.S. Naval Academy in Annapolis, MD) in June 1956, President Eisenhower creates the President's Council on Youth Fitness with cabinet-level status, specifying "one" objective for the first Council to be a "catalytic agent" concentrating on creating public awareness.
 A President's Citizens - Advisory Committee on Fitness of American Youth, the equivalent to today's Council, is confirmed to give advice to Council.

 On September 9 and 10, 1957 at the Conference on Physical Fitness of Youth (again held at the U.S. Military Academy in West Point, NY), a plan of action is developed for the Council.
-The first nationwide pilot study of 8,500 boys and girls, ages 5-12 results in the start of a national testing program (known today as the President's Challenge).
+The first nationwide pilot study of 8,500 boys and girls, ages 5-12 results in the start of a national testing program (known today as the Presidential Youth Fitness Program).

 Administration: John F. Kennedy

 Chair: Charles (Bud) Wilkinson, Consultant to the President on Physical Fitness, 1961 - 1963

 Council Administrator: Richard Swider

 President Kennedy changes the name to the President's Council on Physical Fitness to address all age groups and amended the Executive Order by one objective - enlisting the aid of citizens, civic groups, etc.

 With the aid of the Advertising Council, a nationwide public service advertising campaign was launched with President Kennedy promoting taking the 50 mile hikes previously required of U.S. Marine officers.
 His brother, Attorney General Robert Kennedy, completed the challenge in the snow and slush wearing dress shoes.

 State demonstration centers were designed in 1961 to showcase model elementary and secondary schools.